In Trump’s Jan. 6 recast, attackers become martyrs, heroes | WTOP

 Of Trump, she said: “His method is generally to just create chaos so that people really don’t know which way to look.”

 In the case of the insurrection, his followers looked away.
-An aggressive amnesia seems to have taken hold over how ugly it was.
+An aggressive amnesia seems to have taken hold over how ugly it all was, even though the scenes that were broadcast and streamed in real time are forever.

-Swarming to the Capitol after a staging rally where Trump told them to “fight like hell,” the attackers injured scores of the outnumbered law enforcement officers.
+Swarming to the Capitol after a staging rally where Trump told them to “fight like hell,” and vowed, falsely, that he would be right there with them, the attackers beat the vastly outnumbered law enforcement officers, injuring scores of them.
+In one particularly awful case, an officer was crushed against a door by people pushing to get in, his mouth bleeding as the side of his face pressed against the glass of the door.

+Lawmakers inside ran for their lives, hiding for hours as the mob wandered the halls of Congress holding up Trump flags.
+The assailants called out for House Speaker Nancy Pelosi, D-Calif., and wanted Trump’s vice president, who was there, too.
+“Hang Mike Pence,” they chanted.

 Babbitt was part of the group that was trying to beat down the doors of the House chamber as Capitol Police officers were evacuating the House floor and as some members were still trapped in the upper gallery.
 The officers used furniture to barricade the glass doors separating the hallway from the Speaker’s Lobby to try to stave off the attackers, who were breaking glass with their fists, flagpoles and other objects.

-Trump now states falsely, and repeatedly, that she was shot “right in the head.”
+Trump now states falsely — and with a stream of repetitions — that she was shot “right in the head.”

+“They were there for one reason, the rigged election,” he told Fox News a week ago.
+“They felt the election was rigged.
+That’s why they were there.
+And they were peaceful people.
+These were great people.
+The crowd was unbelievable.
+And I mentioned the word love.
+The love — the love in the air, I have never seen anything like it.”

 Klepper reported from Providence, R.I.